dirtbags/tanks/README.txt

 ### rank.awk

-Processes the fd3 output of run-tanks to award points and output an HTML results table.
+Processes the fd3 output of forftanks to award points and output an HTML results table.